Michael McDowell (author): Career

-His screen credits include Beetlejuice (1987), and collaborations on The Nightmare Before Christmas (1993) and Thinner (1996).
+His screen credits include Beetlejuice (1988), and collaborations on The Nightmare Before Christmas (1993) and Thinner (1996).
 McDowell also wrote the novelization of the film Clue in 1985.
 The film was based on the board game and featured three different endings; however, the novelization was based on the shooting script and includes an additional fourth ending that was cut from the film.
 He also contributed screenplays to a number of television horror anthologies, including Tales from the Darkside.

 McDowell was one of seventeen contemporary British and American horror writers interviewed by Douglas E. Winter in his 1985 interview book Faces of Fear.
 Of his writing, McDowell says in this book: "I am a commercial writer and I'm proud of that.
 I am writing things to be put in the bookstore next month.
 I think it is a mistake to try to write for the ages."
 Stephen King described McDowell as "the finest writer of paperback originals in America today".

+Personal life

+McDowell's partner was theatre historian and director Laurence Senelick, whom he met in 1969 when McDowell was a cast member of the Senelick-directed play, Bartholomew Fair.
+McDowell and Senelick remained together for thirty years until McDowell's death.